 Burak Unal - Director of African Markets

 Burak Unal is the founder and the Director of African Markets and Relations of Istanbul Africa Trade Company.
 In this role, he is responsible for leading the company’s global trade initiatives and client relations.
 Burak is responsible for managing relations with national business councils and businessmen.

-Gürkan Çaylak - Director of Business Development
+Gürkan Çaylak - Manager of Business Development

 Gürkan Çaylak is the Director of Business Development at Istanbul Africa Trade Company.
 He is responsible for providing advisory services to Turkish Construction and Oil&Gas companies that are willing to operate in Africa.
 He manages the tender processes, loan application and construction management.